 Not to be confused with the Italian pasta sauce ragu, ragout is a French stew of beef and root vegetables slow cooked and then served as a main dish.
 You can also opt for a vegetarian version like this mushroom ragout, just as hearty and versatile.

 A list of French soups would be incomplete without mention of one of France’s most iconic dishes: the humble soupe à l’oignon.
 Beef stock and slow caramelized onions join forces under a melted gruyère roof to produce something sweet, salty, and deeply flavorful.
 Substitute vegetable stock to make the dish vegetarian, and by all means, don’t forget the croutons!
 Bust out those ramekins and have yourself a tasty evening.
+Frenchly’s Bouffe column has this easy version, nicknamed “The Best Onion Soup in France.”

 Down in the South of France, tomatoes are revered as the taste of eternal summer.
-So why not bring a little of that into the winter time with some canned tomatoes?
+So why not bring a little of that into the bleak winter with some canned tomatoes?
 Provençal Tomato Soup is similar to what you probably know as tomato soup, but it’s basil-heavy and thickened with rice, barley, or even tapioca to make a more filling dish.
 But you can still dip your grilled cheese, don’t worry.

 Considered by some to be France’s national dish, this Christmas favorite is a beef stew “beefed” up with root vegetables like parsnips, rutabagas, carrots, potatoes, or turnips.
 Meaning “pot on the fire,” traditional pot-au-feu is designed to use cheap cuts of meat, and preferably marrow bones as well, to create something affordable that will stick to your bones.

-Though technically more of a casserole than a stew, cassoulet is the kind of dish that will make you want to nap through the whole winter after a hefty bowl.
+Though technically more of a casserole than a stew, cassoulet is the kind of hot, thick, soupy dish that will make you want to nap through the whole winter after a hefty bowl.
 Made with duck, sausage, pork, and beans, this whopper of a recipe is sure to satisfy anyone for whom “protein” is a daily mantra.

 This Provençal dish started as a fisherman’s cobbling together of the cheapest fish available.
 Now, it’s world-renowned.
 Bouillabaisse is made with mussels, shrimp, clams, and monkfish, and dolloped with rouille, a spiced aioli.
 Saffron is a key ingredient here, so make sure your spice rack is up to snuff before attempting.